Quasimo/FotoRatan/README.md

 Need Some Help!
 ---------------
+* Larger Than 1Mb Upload Per File.
+	*now just 1Mb, it's small.*
 * Multiple Uploader
-** You can try http://YOUR-APP-URL/admin/upload2/ but it dosen't works.
+	*You can try http://YOUR-APP-URL/admin/upload2/ but it dosen't works.*
 * Multiple User
-** Now you can invite other developers to collaborate on your application is [appengine](https://appengine.google.com/) dashboard > Administration > Permissions , then the developers are be able to upload images in your app, but User A can delete images that upload by User B now, I wish there some permissions to save one user's images that never deleted by others.
+	*Now you can invite other developers to collaborate on your application is [appengine](https://appengine.google.com/) dashboard > Administration > Permissions , then the developers are be able to upload images in your app, but User A can delete images that upload by User B now, I wish there some permissions to save one user's images that never deleted by others.*
 * Site Configurator
-** To generate site infomations like title and descriptions, to create pages, to switch themes.
+	*To generate site infomations like title and descriptions, to create pages, to switch themes.*
 * Theme
-** in static/themes
+	*in static/themes*

 Quota and Performance
 ---------------------